Birch-san/deprecated-mecab-wasm/README.md

 ##### Extra step for Linux

-_Note: Linux users may need to first tell their runtime shared-library loader where the shared libraries at_
+_Linux users may need first to tell their runtime shared library loader in which directories to find shared libraries, like so:_

 ```bash
 export LD_LIBRARY_PATH="/usr/local/lib:$LD_LIBRARY_PATH"